Rome Italy 6 Day Itinerary

 Day 4: Food and Wine

-- Evening: Enjoy dinner at La Gensola, a cozy trattoria serving traditional Roman dishes.
+- Evening: A cozy trattoria serving traditional Roman dishes to close out the day.

 - Tips:

-- Evening: Return to Rome and enjoy dinner at Il Margutta, a restaurant serving modern Italian cuisine.
+- Evening: Return to Rome and enjoy a modern Italian dinner back in the city center.

 - Tips: